 Project funding from the Art Programme for Local Communities

 The Art Programme for Local Communities is designed to stimulate the production and interpretation of public art projects and to contribute to developments within the field of public art.
-In 2022, KORO will distribute project funding totalling NOK 10 million through this programme.
-Applications forms are now available.
-Application deadline: Tuesday February the 1st 2022, at 1 PM.

 The role of KORO – Public Art Norway is to ensure that as many people as possible encounter a diverse range of high-quality artworks in public buildings and other public settings.
 KORO’s role also includes fostering the development of contemporary art and providing artists with commissions and incomes.
 The Local Communities Programme is an important instrument for the fulfilment of KORO’s societal role.